 ‘Mykonos f**ks Ibiza’ read neon T-shirts in the island’s tacky souvenir shops.
 It doesn’t.
 Ibiza has been up its own arse for years.
 Mykonos was the anti-Ibiza.
 Unpretentious, fair-priced fun – that was the appeal

-Everyone knows that Greece has a money problem.
-A decade after Moody’s downgraded its sovereign debt to junk status, the country’s inflation rate is among the highest in the world.
-Boffins at Bloomberg rate its economy as the fifth most miserable on the planet.
+That Greece has a money problem is no secret.
+A decade after Moody’s downgraded its sovereign debt to junk status, this year the country’s inflation rate is among the highest in the world.
+Boffins at Bloomberg currently rate its economy as the fifth most miserable on the planet.
 Yet as real wages on the mainland continue to stagnate – youth unemployment remains around 40 per cent – Mykonos, that barren, wind-beaten island in the Cyclades, is facing an altogether different pecuniary predicament.
 It's followed Ibiza into that parallel universe where prices have no bearing on reality.

-Not more than a few years ago, a beer cost a couple of quid – tops – cocktails were cheap – crap but cheap – accommodation was straightforward – you got what you paid for – and no one – not a single sod – ever shafted you for money for a sun lounger.
+Not more than a few years ago, a beer cost a couple of quid – tops – cocktails were cheap – crap but cheap – accommodation was straightforward – you got what you paid for – and no one – not a single sod – ever demanded money for a sun lounger.
 That was then.